 Finally, note that “coconut milk” may refer to a pour-it-on-your-cereal milk alternative that’s similar to soy milk.
 But it may also refer to canned coconut milk—a much thicker and fattier product ideal for Thai curries.
 When following recipes, it’s important not to confuse the two!

 You’ll have no problem finding excellent non-dairy cheeses with wonderful taste and texture.
 We list all the top brands on our vegan cheese page.
 If the label does not say vegan, always check the ingredients for casein or sodium caseinate, which are milk-based proteins.
 Vegan-based casein will soon be available, and its primary use will be for the next generation of vegan cheeses.

 Vegan butters have come a long way.
-Several brands offer wonderful flavor and are free of dangerous trans fats.
+Several brands offer wonderful flavor.
 Miyoko’s Cultured Vegan Butter uses organic ingredients, and compares favorably in flavor to butter made from cows’ milk.
 And most supermarkets carry Earth Balance, an excellent mass-market product.
 Neither of these products contains dangerous artificial trans fats.
 If you want to embark on a challenging but rewarding cooking project, you can also make superb vegan butter in your kitchen by following this recipe.

 Ice cream giants Ben & Jerry’s and Häagen-Dazs both sell vegan pints, and Häagen-Dazs also offers two varieties of vegan chocolate covered bars on a stick.
 Turtle Mountain’s “Purely Decadent” pints are outstanding, and conventional ice cream producer Double Rainbow makes several excellent varieties from soy milk.

 Both So Delicious and Tofutti make vegan versions of those junky but delicious ice cream sandwiches you ate as a kid—you won’t be able to tell the difference!
 Plus don’t forget about sorbets, which tend to be vegan and are lighter and often more flavorful than ice cream.

-For even more vegan ice cream brands, plus information on how to make your own, check out our vegan ice cream page.
+For even more vegan ice cream brands, plus information on how to make your own, visit our vegan ice cream page.

 These brands are available at most natural food stores and many supermarkets.